frossano/frossano.github.io/index.md

 I am also involved in developing new functionalities, taking care of all stages, from requirements gathering stage to implementation.

 Previously, I worked in various healthcare companies, both in Italy and the United Kingdom, helping customers achieve their targets and working with them side by side.
 I also have a more technical past, working on developing interfaces for medical systems and collaborating closely with backend and frontend developers to achieve the best result for the solution, and sometimes working on the backend to fix bugs and develop new functionalities.
-TEST

 I am a very result-oriented person and I love working in a team of like-minded people.